 When you first launch a website, it will get very few visitors.
 Shared hosting is sufficient for most small businesses.
 Over time, as you add to the content and increase the traffic to your site, you may need a more robust hosing package.
 If you choose a hosting provider that offers a range of packages, you won’t need to move to a new company later; you can simply switch to a different hosting package.

-Also, some hosting companies offer excellent technical support — professionals you can call or email who will lend technical assistance when needed.
+Also, some hosting companies offer excellent technical support — professionals you can call, email, or engage in an online chat who will lend technical assistance when needed.
 This is a valuable feature for many small business owners and website administrators who aren’t experts in server-side website maintenance.

 If you decide to seek out a hosting provider, take some time and do a little research first.
 There are plenty of reviews online, but read them with caution and discretion.
-As with most products and services, nothing beats a good recommendation from someone you know, so start asking around.
+As with most products and services, nothing beats a good recommendation from someone you know (especially someone with expertise in building and managing websites), so start asking around.